cooloo9871/Proxmox_taroko_manager/README.md

 git clone https://github.com/cooloo9871/Proxmox_taroko_manager.git;cd Proxmox_taroko_manager
 ```
 ### Setting the parameters
-- `VM_mgmt` is used to setting TKAdm VM id and VM ip.
+- `VM_mgmt` is used to setting TKAdm vm id and vm ip.
-- `VM_list` is used to setting Taroko hostname,vm id and VM ip.
+- `VM_list` is used to setting Taroko hostname,vm id and vm ip.
 - `VM_netid` is the network id used by the configured vm.
 - The vm ip addresses in the following example:
   - TKAdm is 192.168.61.30